News & Events

 The PolyLearn Gradebook is a complex tool that can be modified to fit each instructor's needs.
 If you would like a PolyLearn Support person to review your Gradebook and provide guidance, please drop by during the following times:

 - Thursday, March 16, from 11am - 1pm, 35-202a

 5 Habits to Create More Accessible Word Documents

 Do you want to make more accessible Word documents for your students but you don't have the time?
 Come to this workshop and learn how to incorporate 5 habits into your document creation workflow to alleviate 90% of accessibility problems without adding to your document creation time.
-Instructor, Dr. Luanne Fose, will help you make the "magic" happen on Thursday, Feb.
-23, 2017, from 12:10-1:00 PM in the CTLT Large Conference Room (Kennedy Library, 319b).
+Instructor, Luanne Fose, will help you make the "magic" happen on either Tuesday, April 25 or Wednesday, June 7, 2017, from 12:10-1:00 PM in the CTLT Large Conference Room (Kennedy Library, 319b).

 "Reinventing The Large Lecture" Learning Community

 Large lectures present instructors with distinctive challenges when they strive to embrace Cal Poly's "Learn by Doing" pedagogical commitment.
 Is it feasible to include active learning, student engagement, collaboration, and frequent feedback in support of student learning in large lectures?
 Many innovative scholars have shown that it is not only feasible but quite effective.
 Stipends available.

 Did you know that Cal Poly has "Sustainability Learning Objectives" necessary for all university graduates?
 If you are an educator who understands the importance of educating the next generation about sustainability principles and are interested in weaving sustainability principles in your course(s), this learning community is for you.
 Stipends available.